ltiao/ltiao.github.io.nikola/posts/configuring-the-namecheap-dns-for-your-nikola-site-on-github-pages.rst

 Namecheap overhauled their Account Panel a few weeks ago (https://blog.namecheap.com/ready-to-roll-your-new-account-panel/).
-Nonetheless, the popular guide on `Setting the DNS for GitHub Pages on Namecheap`_ is still relevant and the steps remain practically the same.
+Nonetheless, the popular guide on `Setting the DNS for GitHub Pages on Namecheap`_ is still applicable and the instructions remain practically the same, if not even simpler now due to the new interface.

+..
+TEASER_END

-This article will adapt the steps outlined in the aforementioned guide to the new Namecheap account panel and the Nikola static site generator.
+This posts adapts the steps outlined in the aforementioned guide to the new Namecheap account panel interface and also includes additional steps for static sites generated with Nikola.

-First I describe what I have now, and what I wish to achieve.
-Currently, I have :doc:`my Nikola-generated site <how-i-customized-my-nikola-powered-site>` hosted on my Github User Page (``http://ltiao.github.io``).
-Say I just bought a shiny new domain name from Namecheap, ``louistiao.me`` and I would like to:
+Consider the following scenario.
+You have your static site hosted on your Github User Page at ``http://<username>.github.io`` and you just bought a shiny new domain name from Namecheap, say, ``<username>.me``.
+Say you want to and want to still host your static site on Github, but additioanlly, you would like to:

-- Let ``louistiao.me`` be the primary domain
+- Let ``<username>.me`` be the primary domain
-- Redirect ``ltiao.github.io`` to ``louistiao.me``
+- Redirect ``<username>.github.io`` to ``<username>.me``
-- Redirect ``www.louistiao.me`` to ``louistiao.me``
+- Redirect ``www.<username>.me`` to ``<username>.me``

 Configure the Host Records
 --------------------------

+*Work in progress*

 https://help.github.com/articles/tips-for-configuring-an-a-record-with-your-dns-provider/#configuring-an-a-record-with-your-dns-provider